belshikun/belshikun.github.io/content/dnd/castalia-log-7.md

 "But they don't know we have it," says Valya.

 "So you're certain that nobody knows where it is, right now, except for your party...
 I'll leave it up to your judgement.
-The vault here is not so well protected as the vault in the temple in the shining citadel, but it does have some protections."
+The vault here is not so well protected as the vault in the temple in the Shining Citadel, but it does have some protections."

 "There have already been attempts to steal this artifact---I wouldn't be surprised if someone was smart enough to break in," says Aurelia.